2025 Summer Student Research Program at WL kickoff

 Undergraduates in physics and astronomy are invited to learn about applying to graduate schools from Yale faculty and current graduate students.

-“Science Communication” will include presentations providing helpful information and tips about:
+“Science Communication” includes presentations about:

 - Writing & publishing papers & abstracts